zalando/postgres-operator/README.md

 ### Select the namespace to deploy to

 The operator can run in a namespace other than `default`.
-For example, to deploy it to the `test` namespace, run the following:
+For example, to use the `test` namespace, run the following before deploying the operator's manifests:

     kubectl create namespace test
     kubectl config set-context minikube --namespace=test